 Railways relaxes breathalyser-test norms for freight-train crew

-The Railways on Friday relaxed the norms of breathalyser tests for its crew members running freight trains during the nationwide lockdown after workers unions pressured them citing spread of the novel coronavirus among its staff.
-The Railway Board, however, said crew members with known history of alcoholism were not to be allowed this relaxation, according to the order.
+Railways has relaxed the norms of breathalyser test for its crew members running freight trains during the nationwide lockdown period following demands by workers' unions who cited possible spread of coronavirus among its staff.
+The Railway Board in a letter dated March 27 has, however, said that crew members with known history of alcoholism are not to be allowed this relaxation.

-The crew members have to provide a declaration stating that they are not under the influence of alcohol to avail this relaxation, the order stated.
-The relaxation has been given till April 14, when the 21-day lockdown ends or till the end date of complete lockdown, whichever comes first, it added.
-PTI ASG HMB
+Crew members have to provide a declaration stating that they are not under the influence of alcohol to avail this relaxation, the order stated.
+The relaxation has been given till April 14, when the 21-day lockdown ends or till the end date of complete lockdown whichever comes first, the order stated.
+The Railway Board had earlier decided to continue with the breathalyser test and biometric for running staff when the demand for their suspension had come from the unions and zonal railways.
+Now with passenger service being completely suspended, the Board has taken a decision to relax them.
+"The relaxation for breathalyser test to be done only for crew operating freight trains in sections where no other passenger trains are running/anticipated at any given point of time in either directions.
+The crew with known history of alcoholism are not to be allowed this relaxation."
+The order stated that a declaration for relaxation of breathalyser is to be taken from each crew member, adding that manual signing instead of biometric verification is to be done as was the case prior to introduction of biometric verification.

+It also said that manual entry in Crew Management System (CMS) must be ensured instead of breathalyser test and biometric verification so that records are created for billing.
+"The loco inspectors should make surprise checks for such crew who have not subjected to breathalyser test.
+The above relaxation is being permitted as a very special case considering the critical situation prevailing and is not be used/quote for any other situation in future," the order clarified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)